shopbeam/kue/Readme.md

 ```
 ### Setting limits

-  You can set limits for any ressource.
+  You can set limits for any resource.

 ```js
 jobs.setLimit({"a:b:c":23, "a:__default__":42});